gchq/sleeper/docs/deployment/deploy-with-cdk.md

 set the deployment ID in the CDK context variable `artefactsId`, or the instance property `sleeper.artefacts.deployment`.

 You can use the same CDK apps used by the automated scripts, or your own CDK configuration.
 We'll give examples with the CDK apps used by the automated scripts.
+The `propertiesfile` context variable can be set either to the path of the `instance.properties` file or to the path of the instance configuration directory containing it (table properties are read from the same directory either way).
 The following commands will deploy a Sleeper instance, or upgrade a previously deployed instance to the version of Sleeper you're using:

 ```bash